peperini/floema-awwwards/README.md

 <!-- [![Website Preview](preview.png)](https://your-website-url.com) -->

-This project is a re-build of an amazing website that was featured as the Site of the Day on awwwards.com by Luca Franceschetti and Luis Henrique Bizarro [Website Link](https://floema.jewelry/).
+This project is a re-build of an amazing website that was featured as Site of the Day on awwwards.com by Luca Franceschetti and Luis Henrique Bizarro [Website Link](https://floema.jewelry/).
 The goal of this project is to showcase my web design and development skills and recreate the visual and interactive elements of the original website.

 ## Demo

-Check out the live demo of the re-built website: TBD<!-- [Demo Link](https://your-website-url.com) -->
+Check out the live demo of the re-built website here: WIP<!-- [Demo Link](https://your-website-url.com) -->

 ## Installation